 Hold the sheath together with the Brockenbrough needle at 5-6 o’clock.
 Use TEE to see the posterior wall of the septum and the AO to ensure that neither structures get punctured.
 Using TEE visualization, pull the needle and sheath back until they fall into the fossa.
-While applying gentle forward pressure “tenting” of the fossa can be seen using TEE.
-Tenting should be checked using TEE, to avoid puncture of AO and pericardium and to determine height of puncture site on septum.
+Applying gentle forward pressure, tenting can be seen and position checked using TEE.
+This is to avoid puncture of the AO and pericardium and to determine height of puncture site on septum.

 Step #5: Puncture and advancing into the LA